jangroth/aws-certification-notes/devops-engineer-professional.md

 * No direct integration with CloudWatch Logs
   * However if the CloudWatch agent is installed on the instances they will send logs

+##### Health Checks
+Amazon EC2 Auto Scaling can determine the health status of an instance using one or more of the following:
+* Status checks provided by Amazon EC2 to identify hardware and software issues that may impair an instance.
+The default health checks for an Auto Scaling group are EC2 status checks only.
+* Health checks provided by Elastic Load Balancing (ELB).
+These health checks are disabled by default but can be enabled.
+* Your custom health checks.

 <a name="3_3_3_3"></a>
 #### [↖](#3_3)[↑](#3_3_3_2_7)[↓](#3_3_3_3_1) Integration with other services